Ethnic relations in India: Racism against Biharis

-Biharis migrants working to study in India faced severe discrimination.
+Bihari migrants working to study in India faced severe discrimination.
 Delhi and Punjab had the highest rates of discrimination against Biharis following Maharastra.

 Racism against foreigners

 Background

 India has emerged as a growing destination for higher education among students from various African countries owing to a shortage of universities in many African countries, the English medium education provided by many Indian universities and the relative affordability of higher education in India as compared to developed countries of the West.
 In addition the Indian government has launched programmes such as "Study in India" to promote more African International students to study in India, and announced 50,000 scholarships for African students over a period of 5 years in 2016.
 In 2014 there were over 10,000 African students in India, mostly of Sudanese, Nigerian, and Kenyan origin.
 These African students face widespread discrimination from their Indian peers, threat of violence, workplace discrimination with them getting a lower pay and struggling to find part-time jobs despite the rules making internships mandatory, and many face difficulty finding housing and have to pay far higher for it than native residents.